virtual field trips

-The Paul S. Russell, MD Museum of Medical History and Innovation at Massachusetts General Hospital has several offerings for groups.
+The Russell Museum has several offerings for groups.
 The museum itself is available for visitors to explore at their own pace; groups of 10 or more are required to make a reservation.
 We recommend 45 minutes for a group visit, which includes an introduction by a docent and time for self-guided exploration.
 The museum also provides 45-minute group tours of the Ether Dome, which can be extended into a history tour of the hospital with several additional stops.

 Group visits are available on weekdays between 9 am and 5 pm with advance reservation.
 If your group is larger than 20 people, they can be split into smaller groups to do the visit back-to-back.
 We recommend the museum and Ether Dome for 8th grade and up.